-Magnesium, Epsom Salt Baths, & The Production of NAD+ and Reduction In Quinolinic Acid (Neurotoxic)
+Magnesium, Epsom Salt Baths, & The Production of NAD+ and Reduction of Neurotoxic Quinolinic Acid

 *This article is not medical advice.
 Before starting on any health related regimen, seek the advice of your Primary Care Physician or an M.D.